Insurance and Fees

 • What are the “reasonable and customary” amounts covered for the initial intake session (CPT code 90791) and for subsequent therapy sessions (CPT code 90837 for individual therapy, or 90847 for couples therapy) provided by a clinical psychologist in Baltimore County?

-• If you are seeking couples or marital therapy, ask if your insurance company covers this as a benefit as many health insurance companies deem couples therapy to not be “medically necessary.”
+• If you are seeking couples or marital therapy, ask if your insurance company covers this as a benefit, as many health insurance companies deem couples therapy to not be “medically necessary.”

 • Is pre-certification or pre-authorization required?
 If so, ask for (and write down) the authorization number or code.